Welcome

 The Ecton Mine Educational Trust was formed with the principal aim of promoting education in applied geology, mining and mineral extraction.
 Thanks to the generosity of the late Mrs Elizabeth Cox, the Trust is the owner of the mine, mineral rights, and the study centre at the l8th century Ecton Mine in the Peak District National Park.

-The Trust, with its sister organisation the Ecton Hill Field Studies Association, provides the facilities for school and university teachers to run field courses that introduce young people to subjects relevant to the minerals industry.
+The Trust, with its sister organisation the Ecton Hill Field Studies Association, provides the facilities for school and university teachers to run field courses that introduce young people to subjects relevant to the minerals industry, as well as offering research facilities and participating directly in research projects.

 Why is Ecton so important and historic?